 The devastation brought to the Caribbean this month, including to the US Commonwealth of Puerto Rico, caused by Hurricane Maria has once again pushed a nearly century-old law back into the spotlight.
-From it’s introduction, The Merchant Marine Act of 1920, (aka the Jones Act) [pdf], has been subject to a great deal of debate as well as criticism.
+From its introduction, the Jones Act [pdf], as part of the Merchant Marine Act of 1920, has been subject to a great deal of debate as well as criticism.
 In the case of Puerto Rico, the law was sharply denigrated well before the storm hit, by critics who argued that its provisions were having an ongoing negative effect on the island’s economy and had contributed to Puerto Rico’s extensive debt burden (estimated at US$74 billion before the post-hurricane destruction; the island declared a form of bankruptcy in May of this year).
 However, the Jones Act also affects other parts of non-continuous US territory, including Alaska.
 That state played a significant role in the decision to introduce the law almost a century ago, and has also been part of the intensive debate over whether the Jones Act should be altered or repealed.

 The ‘Jones Act’ was named after a Republican Senator, (representing the state of Washington), Wesley Livsey Jones, who was well known as an avid proponent of federal government activism.
 For example, he was a strong supporter of the Prohibition laws, a stance that likely contributed much to his failed bid for re-election in 1932 as public support for the anti-alcohol laws waned.
 Under the terms of the law, it is illegal for a foreign registered ship to carry cargo between two American ports, (also known as a form of ‘cabotage’).
 Under Section 27 [pdf] of the Act, cargo ships traversing and servicing two or more US ports had to be American-owned, crewed and operated.
 This therefore limited the number of ships which could provide goods to US territories and states outside of continental America.